rehive/docs-portal/content/platform/usage/multi-factor.md

 #### Authenticator challenges

 Authentication challenges are issued when an authenticator rule is triggered.
 Multiple challenges can be issued on a single session and all the challenges will have to be completed if the user wants to continue to access the platform.
+Challenges issued by **authorization** and **authentication** rules will block access to all authenticated endpoints.
+However, challenges issued by **setup** rules will still allow a user to access the endpoints for creating, listing and viewing authenticators.

 Each challenge is associated with a single session and a single rule.
-A challenge will also include a list of `authenticator_types` that can be used to complete/verify the challenge.
+A challenge will also include a list of `authenticator_types` that can be used to verify the challenge.
 This list is generated by getting the list of authenticators a user has configured and removing any that the specific authenticator rule does not support.

 ### Usage